tock/book/src/environment.md

 To connect your development machine to the imix, connect them with a micro-USB cable.
 Any cable will do, but notice that there are two USB ports on the imix.
 Make sure you connect to the micro-USB port labeled 'debug' on the imix.
-The imix should come with `blink` and `c_hello` installed, which will blink the status LED and print `Hello World` on boot respectively.

 The imix board should appear as a regular serial device (e.g.
 `/dev/tty.usbserial-c098e5130006` on my Mac and `/dev/ttyUSB0` on my Linux box).